 As legislation tightens, the financial sector can no longer ignore the rapidly changing environmental reporting landscape.
-In November 2020, the UK announced that reporting in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) will become mandatory by 2025 across the economy.
+In November 2020, the UK announced that reporting in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) will become mandatory by 2025 across the economy as a whole, with premium listed companies expected to comply by the end of this year as declared by the Financial Conduct Authority (FCA).
 On an annual basis, all listed commercial companies(1), UK registered large private companies, banks and building societies, insurance companies, life insurers, FCA-regulated pension schemes and occupational pension schemes will need to publicly disclose how they are, and could be, impacted by climate change.
 Specifically, they will be required to disclose their governance, strategy, risk management, metrics and targets relating to climate-related risk.
 As part of the Green Finance Strategy, the UK is expecting all listed companies and large asset owners to be making TCFD disclosures by 2022.

 |TCFD disclosure recommendations are structured around four thematic areas that represent core elements of how organizations operate: governance, strategy, risk management, and metrics and targets.
 These thematic areas are intended to interlink and inform each other.

 Source: Recommendations of the Task Force on Climate-related Financial Disclosures, 2017